martijnkunstman/HexagonTiles/README.md

 - Implement Wave Function Collapse
 - Prevent circle elements
 - Use map for a game and check consistency of the pattern
-- implement some kind of pathfinding mechanism
+- Implement some kind of pathfinding mechanism

 DONE:
 - Refactor code (corner lookup functions)
-- scrollY fix
+- ScrollY fix

 Live Demo: